robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Where did you find that?"

-"There's a cute bookshop in Scarborough—I think they're closed now.
+"There's a cute bookshop in Scarborough — I think they're closed now.
 I got this for almost nothing."

 The grip on my hand lessened.